Amoghaananthu/Backup-camera/README.md

     ```

 2. **Make sure to comment the required lines while running the script (look at the Vehicle Classification.py file for more info).**

+3. **The trained model will be saved at ../runs/detect/train/weights from the folder the .py is located.**

+4. **The model I trained can be found at https://drive.google.com/file/d/1uwgVP0N_x-Qqv60VX35D-1r5U3n6ztvn/view?usp=sharing.**